Skip to main content

 Where does CWD come from?

 The origin of CWD is unknown.
 It was discovered in 1967 in mule deer at a research facility in Colorado.
-Shortly thereafter it was also found in captive mule deer and elk in Ontario, Colorado, and Wyoming.
+Shortly thereafter it was also found in captive mule deer in Ontario, Colorado, and Wyoming.
 By the 1990s, it was discovered in wild white-tailed deer, mule deer, elk, and moose in Colorado and Wyoming, and among captive animals in Saskatchewan, South Dakota, Montana, and Oklahoma.
-As of 2023, it has been found in captive or free-ranging herds in 31 states, four Canadian provinces, Norway, Finland, Sweden, and South Korea.
+As of 2023, it has been found in captive or free-ranging herds in 35 states, five Canadian provinces, Norway, Finland, Sweden, and South Korea.

 How did CWD get to Montana?